curioustorvald/Terrarum/buildapp/instructions.md

+### Prerequisites

+The building of all five executables can be done on an x86 Linux system, but the runtime MUST be prepared and copied from the target systems.

 ### Preparation

 Download and unzip the JDKs to ~/Documents/openjdk/* for the appropriate operating systems first!
 JDKs can be downloaded on https://jdk.java.net/archive/.